-As cliché as the charming combination of open, semi-open and closed volumes sounds, it never gets old.
+As cliché as the charming combination of open, semi-open, and closed volumes sounds, it never gets old.
 Highly illuminated and an array of suspended lanterns on metal members make the entry welcoming and eye-catching to the passer-by with the parallel lanes of bamboo shoots that are cherries on top of the cake.
 The design brief for the barren land prior to this designer cafeteria was to achieve aesthetics within time, budget and reflect tropical nature.

-The low-profile stage that houses dining services otherwise has the signature ‘Hush’ on its backdrop and a photo booth mural on the wall- this innovative approach has given the cafe an opportunity to accommodate events, performances and open-mics.
-The metal and cane patterned roofing hovering over the stage with bespoke lanterns, designed and made on-site alongside another tropical-themed mural make the view picturesque.
+The low-profile stage that houses dining services otherwise has the signature ‘Hush’ on its backdrop and a photo booth mural on the wall- this innovative approach has given the cafe an opportunity to accommodate events, performances, and open-mics.
+The metal and cane patterned roofing hovering over the stage with bespoke lanterns, designed and made on-site alongside another tropical-themed mural makes the view picturesque.
 The open dining surrounded by a white perforated boundary behind planters and dangling decorative lights on the top set the mood right for an evening rendezvous.

 Within the cafe, one can sense the concoction of aesthetics and tropical nature.
 Right from the vegetation sprouting out of the walls to the cane roof that casts radiance uniformly throughout the space- this cafe is all-natural amidst the desert of concrete.
 The glass partition between the open and closed volumes reflects the room during the night and creates an illusion of doubling the space.

 The slim counter cladded with printed tiles cantilevers the top slab with a wall washer beam of light to give a floating effect.
 The cane roof on top is backed by metal sheet roofing to make the roof sturdy and stable.
 The cane roof thus acts as an insulating material to space during dreadful summers of Hyderabad and beautifully complements the theme of the design concept- Tropical.